Liquid Crystal Magna Resource Hub

 Screen – No image displayed

-If no image isn`t displayed on the LCD screen press ‘Maintain’ on the GUI and then ‘4K Display’ to see if the LCD screen is showing the image or not.
-If the logo isn`t displayed, then then please contact support@photocentric.co.uk
+If no image is displayed on the LCD screen press ‘Maintain’ on the GUI and then ‘4K Display’ to see if the LCD screen is showing the image or not.
+If the logo is not displayed, then please contact [email protected]

 Vat leak sensor